bartificer/programming-by-stealth/docs/pbs19.md

 </div>

+### Step 4

-4. Add a function to the prototype named `toString`.
+Add a function to the prototype named `toString`.
 This function should return a string representation of the complex number.
 The rendering should adhere to the following rules:

      1. In the general case, where both real and imaginary parts are non-zero, return a string of the following form: `'(2 + 3i)'`.
 If the imaginary number is negative, change the `+` to a `-`.
      2. If the imaginary part is exactly 1, just show it as `i`.